CDE90/litics/README.md

 -   Add a generated field to the pageviews table
     -   This field is made up of site_id, user_signature, pathname, has_exited concatenated and md5 hashed
     -   This field is used to check if a pageview already exists in the database

+22/11/2023

+-   Update tremor (dashboard) styles to match the rest of the site